MehediEhteshum/Craft-Project/README-notes.md

 - Bootstrap used after trying "material grid list" and "flexible layout".
 These will take some more time to understand as I have never used them before.
 - Personal info and Socials components: edit mode items' gap adjustment skipped, edit mode & not edit mode card height adjustment skipped.
 - Messages component: 'plus' button functionality skipped.
+- Couldn't find the background image, so skipped.